 Previewed 6 May 2011, Opened 14 June 2011, Closed 24 February 2013 at the Theatre Royal Drury Lane in London

-"As musicals go, this show hits the target spot on.
+"As the heroes of musicals go, Shrek is no thigh-slapping sixfooter with Hollywood looks.
+For one thing, he is a green ogre, and for another, he lives in a swamp...
+As musicals go, this show hits the target spot on.
 It combines all the right ingredients - slick appeal, warmth, clever lyrics, catchy songs and a tremendous comic appeal from a cast who appear to be enjoying themselves.
 There is little doubt it will prove a crowd-puller, as it did in New York.
-It has great family appeal and, judging from the audience reaction last night - there were many youngsters present - it will prove a big hit...
+It has great family appeal and, judging from the audience reaction last night - there were many youngsters present - it will prove a big hit.
+They enthusiastically cheered, applauded, even whistled at every opportunity...
 Directors Jason Moore and Rob Ashford steer a fast-moving, brilliant show that will simply pull in the audiences."
 The Daily Express

 "Great movies can be fabulous stage musicals; something to sing about and tap along to.
 But for every Billy Elliot, there's a Wizard Of Oz.
 And now Shrek.
 Not dire, just disappointing...
 It's Beauty And The Beast, but with a twist, because this beautiful princess has a secret.
 When dusk falls, she turns into something quite other than her slender gorgeous royal self, and it ain't pretty.
 But the moral of this fairy tale is, as Shrek puts it, 'Beautiful ain't always pretty'.
 Moreover, frogs (or ogres for that matter) can turn out to be princes, in their way.
 While the romance of the story can't fail, this show seldom enchants.
 David Lindsay-Abaire's book and lyrics are witlessly limp and Jeanine Tesori's score is drearily unmemorable but for Princess Fiona's chirpy I'm A Morning Person and I Think I Got You Beat...
-Garishly spectacular as Tim Hatley's designs are, the cavalcade of fairytale characters feels exactly like a cavalcade of fairytale characters; an extravagant costume party...
 Still, there are entertaining moments.
 In one, the curtain rises on a chorusline of tap-dancing rats, a nod to 42nd Street.
 Best of all is a magnificent purple dragon who soars above the stalls belching smoke and who has a magnificently soaring voice (Landi Oshinowo)...
 What might have been a monster hit is just a bit panto."
 The Mail on Sunday